Nastel/jkool-client-java-api/README.md

 |Dataset|user defined set of data elements with user defined columns|
 |Property|name, value pair.
 Properties can be associated with events, activities and snapshots|

 This Git repository contains a Swagger yaml file.
-Open this file in a Swagger Editor and you will have detailed documentation of each field that comprises the above mentioned data.
+Open this file in a Swagger Editor and you will have detailed documentation of each field that comprises the above-mentioned data.

 ## How to build

 To use this sample code please do one of the following:

 * Build this project on your own by using these Maven build configurations:
     * To build the project, run Maven goals `clean package`
     * To build the project and install to local repo, run Maven goals `clean install`
     * To make distributable release assemblies use one of profiles: `pack-bin` or `pack-all`:
         * containing only binary (including `test` package) distribution: run `mvn -P pack-bin`
         * containing binary (including `test` package), `source` and `javadoc` distribution: run `mvn -P pack-all`
     * To make Maven required `source` and `javadoc` packages, use profile `pack-maven`
     * To make Maven central compliant release having `source`, `javadoc` and all signed packages, use `maven-release` profile

   Release assemblies are built to `/build` directory.
 * Add the following into your Maven pom file:

 ```pom
     <dependency>
         <groupId>com.jkoolcloud.client.api</groupId>